ROCm/ROCm.github.io/install.md

 sudo dnf install rocm
 ```

-As with the debian packages, it is possible to install rocm-dev or rocm-kernel individually.
+As with the debian packages, it is possible to install rocm-dev or rocm-kernel
+individually.
 To uninstall the packages execute:

 ```shell
 sudo dnf remove rocm
 ```
 #### Manual installation steps for Fedora 23

-A fully functional Fedora installation requires a few manual steps to properly setup, including:
+A fully functional Fedora installation requires a few manual steps to properly
+setup, including:
  * [Building compatible libc++ and libc++abi libraries for Fedora](https://github.com/RadeonOpenCompute/hcc/wiki#fedora)

 #### Verify Installation

 To verify that the ROCm stack completed successfully you can execute to HSA
-vectory\_copy sample application:
+vectory\_copy sample application (we do recommend that you copy it to a
+separate folder and invoke make therein):

 ```shell
 cd /opt/rocm/hsa/sample